-Here are just a few occupations that a Women’s and Gender Studies major might consider:
+Here are just a few occupations that a Women’s, Gender, and Sexuality Studies major might consider:

 Human Rights advocate

-Women’s and Gender Studies graduates have been active in the campaign for equality and justice around the world through their work with international rights organizations that monitor the treatment and the advancement of women and other groups that face discrimination.
+Women’s, Gender, and Sexuality Studies graduates have been active in the campaign for equality and justice around the world through their work with international rights organizations that monitor the treatment and the advancement of women and other groups that face discrimination.

-Women’s and Gender Studies graduates bring a commitment to social justice and strong understanding of local, national, and international issues to non-profit work.
+Women’s, Gender, and Sexuality Studies graduates bring a commitment to social justice and strong understanding of local, national, and international issues to non-profit work.

-Social workers with a Women’s and Gender studies graduates bring their understanding of the history and development of women’s and men’s roles in society to their work with the disadvantaged.
+Social workers with a Women’s, Gender, and Sexuality Studies graduates bring their understanding of the history and development of women’s and men’s roles in society to their work with the disadvantaged.
 This knowledge can help them teach their clients about the opportunities available to them and connect their clients with the most effective and appropriate resources in their communities.

 Anti Domestic Violence Advocate

-Women’s and Gender Studies majors understand the unique set of challenges that abused women face.
+Women’s, Gender, and Sexuality Studies majors understand the unique set of challenges that abused women face.
 They can use their knowledge to help victims of violence find safe living arrangements and help them manage through the court system.
 They can also educate the public about the scope of domestic violence in this country.

 As the general public becomes more aware of challenges such as sexual harassment, discrimination, and domestic violence, attorneys who build a reputation for handling sensitive cases can build strong specialty practices.

-Women’s and Gender Studies graduates understand the deeply politicized nature of women’s health issues around the world and work to educate women and their governments about women’s special medical needs and newest treatments available to them.
+Women’s, Gender, and Sexuality Studies graduates understand the deeply politicized nature of women’s health issues around the world and work to educate women and their governments about women’s special medical needs and newest treatments available to them.

 Federal, state, and local governments are eager to hire employees who understand the diverse world in which we live.
-Women’s and Gender Studies majors are particularly suited for such work.
+Women’s, Gender, and Sexuality Studies majors are particularly suited for such work.

-As politicians work to court women’s votes, many elected officials have recruited Women’s and Gender Studies majors to their research teams.
+As politicians work to court women’s votes, many elected officials have recruited Women’s, Gender, and Sexuality Studies majors to their research teams.
 By viewing current laws and proposed legislation through the filter of women’s history, these specialists can help their representatives to really understand the impact of law on women in their districts.

-A Women’s and Gender Studies graduate brings a clear understanding of gender issues to the classroom, can offer non-sexist teaching models, and can help young people deal with the range of issues that they face as they develop into adults.
+A Women’s, Gender, and Sexuality Studies graduate brings a clear understanding of gender issues to the classroom, can offer non-sexist teaching models, and can help young people deal with the range of issues that they face as they develop into adults.

-A Women’s and Gender Studies graduate brings unique and insightful perspectives, ideas, and methodology to the classroom on a collegiate level.
-Whether it be through course lectures or research, a Women’s and Gender Studies graduate will create an inclusive, introspective, and forward-looking environment in the classroom that will help to develop students further in their academic careers.
+A Women’s, Gender, and Sexuality Studies graduate brings unique and insightful perspectives, ideas, and methodology to the classroom on a collegiate level.
+Whether it be through course lectures or research, a Women’s, Gender, and Sexuality Studies graduate will create an inclusive, introspective, and forward-looking environment in the classroom that will help to develop students further in their academic careers.

 Art, Music, and Writing